nokia/SBOM-QA/README.md

 ##  Work Methodology

-1. **Test Targets** – Software artifacts with known dependencies built using various tech stacks.
+1. **Test Targets** – Selected real-world software projects across multiple ecosystems (C, C++, C++(CONAN), Java (Maven), Python, Node.js, Go, and containers).
-2. **Reference SBOMs** – Exporting SBOM via GitHub Dependencies Graph of Origin Projects.
+2. **Reference SBOMs** – Exported from GitHub’s Dependency Graph as SPDX JSON for each test target.
-3. **SCA Tools** – Open source tools selected for analysis.
+3. **SCA Tools** – Open-source SBOM generation tools were installed, configured, and run for each project.
-4. **Benchmarking** – We compare tool-generated SBOMs with reference SBOMs and document results.
+4. **Benchmarking** – Tool-generated SBOMs were compared against the reference SBOMs using SBOMDiff, and validated using OpenChain Telco SBOM Validator.

 ---